-There is no treatment for a dog with rabies.
-If rabies is suspected, the dog has to be kept in isolation and prevented from escaping or injuring someone.
-Your veterinarian is required by law to notify the local and state or provincial animal disease regulatory authorities.
+Since a dog shedding the rabies virus in the saliva will develop clinical signs within days, a 10 day quarantine of the dog will be observed.
+A dog that is normal or healthy after 10 days is not considered contagious at the time of the bite.
+Your veterinarian is required by law to notify the local, state, or provincial animal disease regulatory authorities.
 These authorities will determine the steps necessary to properly protect the public.

 Can I catch rabies?

-Yes, the disease is zoonotic or can be transmitted from an animal to man.
+Yes, the disease is zoonotic (can be transmitted from an animal to humans).
 It is only transmitted by the bite of a rabid animal.
 The virus is present in the saliva of the infected animal only for a limited time.

 When should my dog be vaccinated?

 There are several rabies vaccines approved for dogs, cats, horses, and ferrets.
 All dogs and cats between the ages of twelve and sixteen weeks should be vaccinated.
 Generally in the United States and Canada, rabies vaccination is mandatory.
 Rabies revaccination boosters are also required and the frequency of revaccination is dependent on state or provincial law.
 Your veterinarian will advise you on the appropriate revaccination intervals and can assist you in obtaining any necessary licenses for your pet.